Zain-Zahid123/multi-stage-docker-build/README.md

 Below is the screenshot of official ubuntu base image which you can use for your container.
 It's just ~ 22 MB, isn't it very small ? on a contrary if you look at official ubuntu VM image it will be close to ~ 2.3 GB.
 So the container base image is almost 100 times less than VM image.

 ![Screenshot 2023-02-08 at 3 12 38 PM](https://user-images.githubusercontent.com/43399466/217493284-85411ae0-b283-4475-9729-6b082e35fc7d.png)

-To provide a better picture of files and folders that containers base images have and files and folders that containers use from host operating system (not 100 percent accurate -> varies from base image to base image).
-Refer below.

 ### Files and Folders in containers base images